 - Your purchases need to be from a retailer offering tax-free shopping.

 - The items purchased must be for your own use.

 - Your purchases must be made on the same day in the same shop or group of shops and total over €100 including VAT.

 - You have to take the goods back to your country of residence yourself.

-You will need to follow a procedure before you leave France so check out all the details first.
+You will need to follow a procedure before you leave France, you can find the details on page 20 of this guide.